Frequently Asked Questions

 Can international students find work in Canada after graduation?

 There are options available for international students to seek out work permits after graduating.
-We recommend you do your research at Citizen and Immigration Canada or speak to a Regulated Canadian Immigration Consultant (RCIC).
+We recommend you do your research at Citizenship and Immigration Canada or speak to a Regulated Canadian Immigration Consultant (RCIC).
 InFocus can refer students directly to an RCIC upon request.